Beat The HeatTemperatures during the summer in B.C. can sometimes exceed 30°C. Learn how you can beat the heat and stay

 Swimming and Water Safety

 Taking a dip in a pool, lake, river or the ocean is a fun and popular way to beat the summer heat.
-Before you head out to the water, remember to check our Public Health Alerts In Your Area page for your local health authority or municipal website for any pool, lake, river, or beach advisories.
+Before you head out to the water, remember to check our Public Health Alerts In Your Area page for your local health authority pool, lake, river or beach advisories.
 For information to help you and your family stay safe in and around the water this summer, click on the links below.

 - Child Safety: Preventing Drowning